-While it’s common for young, prospective homeowners to stay at home to save money for their future mortgage payments, banks and lenders consistently decline applicants without adequate rental history.
+While it’s common for young, prospective homeowners to stay at home to save money for their down payment and future mortgage payments, banks and lenders consistently decline applicants without adequate rental history.

 Though it makes perfect sense to live at home to save money on things such as rent, groceries, utilities and the like, it does little to prove you’ll be a sound borrower once you finally do move out.

-Banks and lenders are very interested in your history, whether it’s in the form of credit cards, auto loans, or a previous lease.
+Banks and mortgage lenders are very interested in your financial history, whether it’s in the form of credit cards, auto loans, or a previous lease.
 If you fail to provide these things, they’ll be hesitant to lend to you.

-Sure, you can ask daddy to co-sign for you, but if you don’t have that luxury, don’t plan on getting financing for that dream home you’ve got your eye on unless you can provide a VOR (Verification of Rent) for the previous 12 months.
+Sure, you can ask mommy or daddy to co-sign for you, but if you don’t have that luxury, don’t assume you’ll get financing for that dream home you’ve got your eye on unless you can provide a VOR (Verification of Rent) or cancelled checks for the previous 12 months.

-If you don’t have a current housing payment and suddenly take on a mortgage payment of several thousand dollars a month, banks and mortgage lenders are going to bet you may struggle making your payment each month.
+If you don’t have a current housing payment and suddenly take on a mortgage payment of several thousand dollars a month, banks and mortgage lenders are going to bet you may struggle to make your mortgage payment each month.

 This theory is known as payment shock, and is generally defined as an increase in your monthly housing payment beyond 200%.
 In other words, if your payment more than doubles, you’re automatically labeled a risky borrower.

 Let’s look at an example: